 The Hatome Studio is open during the annual art Trail and by arrangement.
 Yolanta graduated in Art in her native Poland and her work embraces a variety of techniques and materials.
 As a member of the thriving SE20 Art group, she takes part in the annual summer exhibition in Penge Congregational Church hall and exhibits her work locally and internationally.

-SE20 Studio Art Space has been a centre for creativity and a variety of workshops since July 2018.
-Local artists have pop-up exhibitions here from time to time.
-You may buy an original artwork on open days Friday, Saturday and Sunday.
+http://yorkshirehandbells.co.uk/author/jmholroyd/page/3/ SE20 Studio Art Space had a centre for creativity and a variety of workshops in the former Pest Control shop from July to December, 2018.
+Local artists enjoyed pop-up exhibitions here from time to time.

-Damien Borowik, a Goldsmiths graduate with an MA in Computational Arts, has a base in Maple Studios and also exhibits during the Penge Art Trail.
+Damien Borowik, a Goldsmiths graduate with an MA in Computational Arts, has a base in buying Misoprostol online Maple Studios and also exhibits during the Penge Art Trail.
 He also teaches at BA and MA level at Central St Martins.

-Damien has had commissions from Christian Dior, Samsung and the Saatchi gallery as well as exhibiting in Tate Modern.
+Damien has had commissions from Christian Dior, Samsung and Sir Terence Conran as well as artworks at the Victoria and Albert Museum.
 Daniel’s work can be seen on his website Drawing Machine.